 12. Just to the north of Edmonton Green is the Crescent 84-132 Hertford Road, built as a speculation by a London solicitor between 1826 and 1851, although the northern end was not completed.
 This terrace of brown brick houses with stucco covered ground floors, seen here in 2020, is listed Grade II for its group value and in 2008 was made a conservation area.

 Each three storey house with a basement is two windows wide with an arched doorway and ground floor windows.
 The first floor windows have balconies with cast iron railings and brick arches above.
 The centre and southern end have tall stucco Corinthian pilasters rising from the first floor.

 The terrace has been restored, although the communal grass area and carriage drive at the front have not been reinstated and the area remains divided into separate front gardens.

 13 Lower Edmonton, now Edmonton Green station on the direct rail route from Liverpool Street to Enfield Town, was constructed by the Great Eastern Railway in 1872.
 This recent view shows that both platforms have retained their original canopies.
 The station now has a new ticket office and lifts to the platforms.

-14. This 1934 view from the air looking south shows Edmonton Green which was formed in the triangle between the road from Ponders End on the left and the road from Enfield Town on the right.
+14. This 1934 view from the air looking north shows Edmonton Green which was formed in the triangle between the road from Ponders End at the top and the road from Enfield Town on the left (bottom).
 The third side of the triangle was marked by Salmon’s Brook and later by the 1849 railway line.

 In the foreground can be seen the war memorial constructed in 1924 and the station house for the low-level railway.
 The line closed to passenger traffic in 1939 and the track was lifted in 1965.